cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Wallet Address

-A unique identifier derived from the public key, used as a destination for sending and receiving TAO tokens in the Bittensor network.
+A unique identifier derived from the public key, used as a destination for sending and receiving TAO tokens in the Cybertensor network.

 ### Wallet Location

-The directory path where the generated Bittensor wallets are stored locally on the user's machine.
+The directory path where the generated Cybertensor wallets are stored locally on the user's machine.

 ### Weight Matrix